CodeForAfrica/CodeForAfrica.org/privacy.md

 ### 8\.
 Governing Law

-These terms and conditions are governed by and construed in accordance with the laws of Ideas Cartel, 113 Loop Street 3rd Floor, Cape Town, Western Cape, 8000, South Africa and you irrevocably submit to the exclusive jurisdiction of the courts in that State or location.
+These terms and conditions are governed by and construed in accordance with the laws of South Africa and you irrevocably submit to the exclusive jurisdiction of the courts in that State or location.

 ## Privacy Policy